PeTrolejTV/PeTrolejTV/README.md

       </a>
       <br/>
       <b>Pygame Anti-Dating Sim</b><br/>
-      <sub>In Love Me Not, your goal is to survive.
-As her affection increases, so does the threat level.</sub><br/>
+      <sub>In a world where love is deadly, survival means rejection.
+In Love Me Not, you must outwit an obsessive yandere desperate for your affection.</sub><br/>
       <br/>
       <sub>Tags: Pygame, Anti-Dating, Simulator, Game</sub>
     </td>